-- Temperature of the dissolution medium: 37±1 °C; - Agitation: paddle apparatus (usually 50 75 rpm) & basket apparatus (usually 100 rpm); - Media: pH 1.2 (usually 0.1 N HCl or Simulated Gastric Fluid "SGF" without enzymes), pH 4.5 (usually Acetate Buffer), and pH 6.8 (usually Phosphate Buffer or Simulated Intestinal Fluid "SIF" without enzymes); in addition to the most suitable medium which should be used based on FDA-Recommended Dissolution Methods or pharmacopeial requirements. - Sampling time points: They should be sufficient to obtain meaningful dissolution profiles, and at least every 15 minutes.
-More frequent sampling during the period of greatest change in the dissolution profile is recommended.
-For rapidly dissolving products, where complete dissolution is within 30 minutes, generation of an adequate profile by sampling at 5- or 10-minute intervals may be necessary.
+Agitation: paddle apparatus (usually 50 - 75 rpm) & basket apparatus (usually 100 rpm); Media: pH 1.2 (usually 0.1 N HCl or Simulated Gastric Fluid "SGF" without enzymes), pH 4.5 (usually Acetate Buffer), and pH 6.8 (usually Phosphate Buffer or Simulated Intestinal Fluid "SIF" without enzymes); in addition to the most suitable medium which should be used based on FDA-Recommended Dissolution Methods or pharmacopeial requirements.

+- Sampling time points:

+- Based on FDA-Recommended Dissolution Methods & pharmacopeial requirements. - If not stated, they should be sufficient to obtain meaningful dissolution profiles, and at least every 15 minutes.
+More frequent sampling during the period of greatest change in the dissolution profile is recommended, in case of immediate-release products, Sampling time at 15 minutes is necessary. - Number of sampling time points should be sufficient to calculate similarity. - For very rapidly & rapidly dissolving products, where complete dissolution is within 15 or 30 minutes, generation of an adequate profile by sampling at 5- or 10-minute intervals may be necessary.